nomi-san/parsec-vdd/README.md

 gaming, streaming, or remote work, allowing users to simulate multiple screens for an enhanced, flexible visual experience.

-## 📺 ParsecVDisplay App
+## 📺 ParsecDisplay App

-ParsecVDisplay is a comprehensive virtual display manager for Parsec VDD, built with C# and WPF.
+ParsecDisplay is a comprehensive virtual display manager for Parsec VDD, built with C# and WPF.
 The app provides an intuitive interface to manage virtual displays, showing the number of active displays and allowing users to add or remove specific virtual displays.
 It also supports features like changing